 “We are overwhelmed by the generosity of this community,” said Meadows Institute Board Member Jim Dredge.
 “Thank you to our sponsors, golfers, and volunteers; you’ve made it possible to raise funds for an important cause — the wellbeing and emotional health of healthcare workers.”

 Bill Southwick, CEO of Banner Behavioral Health Hospital, addressed attendees during the awards luncheon saying, “After months of extreme stress, the ability to access the important resource of mental health first aid is life-changing for our staff members and their families.”
 He went on to add, “The Meadows Institute has committed to individuals, families, and our communities; they understand the need to foster better mental health.
 We are grateful for the donation.”

 Mark your calendars and get in some practice time now because The Second Annual Golf4Recovery Invitational is scheduled for May 13, 2022.
 Stay up to date on upcoming events and view highlights of this year’s fundraiser by visiting TheMeadowsInstitute.org/events.

 About The Meadows Institute

 Formed in 2020 by Meadows Behavioral Healthcare, The Meadows Institute is 501(c)(3) foundation created to support individuals, families, and communities in life-long recovery.
-This mission is accomplished through four initiatives: scholarships for treatment, professional education, community mental health awareness, and research.
+This mission is accomplished through three initiatives: professional education, community mental health awareness, and research.
 For more information or to donate, visit www.themeadowsinstitute.org.